 - zoned transition layer for pinpoint support and effective tension alleviation.

-Being among the best Full-sized mattresses, the AS3 combines pretty much everything sleepers may need.
+Being among the best Full-sized mattresses, the Amerisleep AS3 combines pretty much everything sleepers may need.
 It’s spacious enough for two and cradling (which means less motion transfer).
-At the same time, the AS3 uses breathable foam, which allows it to prevent overheating at night.
+At the same time, the Amerisleep AS3 uses breathable foam, which allows it to prevent overheating at night.
 As an average side sleeper who sinks in a bit deeper, I appreciate that a lot.
-The AS3 didn’t make me sleep hot even when I forgot to adjust my thermostat to a lower temperature.
+The Amerisleep AS3 didn’t make me sleep hot even when I forgot to adjust my thermostat to a lower temperature.

-Despite having a bit of a slippery cover and noticeable compressions of about 5.4 inches while testing, I still enjoyed the buttery sinkage of AS3’s comfort layers.
+Despite having a bit of a slippery cover and noticeable compressions of about 5.4 inches while testing, I still enjoyed the buttery sinkage of Amerisleep AS3’s comfort layers.
 If you need deep-penetrating pressure relief and are in good health, you should feel stable and comfortable on this mattress.

 Recommended for: